New general order due to rising infection figures

-"We have to intervene and impose restrictions in view of the rapidly increasing numbers, but basically you can assume that by applying the so-called 3G regulations, the conditions are not quite as strict as in the lockdowns of the past months."
-Those who are vaccinated, recovered or tested will be able to participate in public life to the greatest extent possible, he said.
-However, attendance at major events would be scaled back again, and hygiene and distance rules would still have to be strictly followed.
+"We have to intervene and impose restrictions in view of the rapidly increasing numbers, but basically one can assume that by applying the so-called 3G regulations, the conditions are no longer quite as strict as in the lockdowns of the past months."
+Those who are vaccinated, recovered or tested can participate in public life as far as possible.
+However, the number of participants in large events would be reduced again, and hygiene and distance rules would still have to be strictly followed.

 • Admission to indoor catering only for guests with negative proof according to § 3 CoSchuV (does not apply to employees in company canteens).